-TEGR, as its name says, is a gravity theory equivalent to GR, but it attributes the gravity to the torsion instead of curvature of the spacetime.
-It is formulated in flat spacetime with torsion, and in general the basic variables are the tetrad and spin connection if we use the tetrad language.
-However, in TEGR the spin connection is constrained by the vanishing of the curvature tensor and the non-metricity tensor.
-This allows us to choose the so-called Weitzenb\"{o}ck connection: i.e., all the components of the spin connections vanish, so that the tetrad components are the only fundamental variables.
-This is considered as a gauge choice in TEGR and brings no change in physics, because any other choices compatible with the constraint of teleparallelism will lead to a same action up to a surface term.
-However, in modified TEGR, such as $f(T)$ theory\footnote{See Ref. \cite{Cai:2015emx} for a review}, the well-known `good and bad tetrads' problem \cite{Tamanini:2012h good and bad,Ferraro:2011us} appears, that is to say, in those theories if we still choose the Weitzenb\"{o}ck connections and only consider the tetrad as basic variable, the theory will no longer be a local Lorentz invariant one.
-This means any two tetrads that differ by a local Lorentz transformation will not be physically equivalent.
-Among them, some will make the theory inconsistent, and we call them `bad tetrads'.
-Then we can see that if we use Weitzenb\"{o}ck connection in those theories, how to choose suitable `good tetrads' will become a question.
-Some works have tried to solve this problem \cite{Tamanini:2012h good and bad,Ferraro:2011us}, but the processes are complicated and not universal.
-Hence, in some recent works the authors began to abandon the Weitzenb\"{o}ck connection, and solved modified TEGR theory in a covariant way \cite{Krssak:2015oua,Krssak:2018ywd,Hohmann:2018rwf,Hohmann:2019fvf,Hohmann:2020zre,Hohmann:2019nat}.
-In this way, both tetrad and spin connection are treated as fundamental variables under the teleparallelism constraint, then the problem of searching for a `good tetrad' is replaced by the one of looking for a suitable connection for any given tetrad to make the theory consistent.
+TEGR is a gravity theory equivalent to GR, which attributes the gravity to the torsion instead of curvature of the spacetime.
+It is formulated in flat spacetime with torsion, and in general the basic variables are the tetrad and spin connection if we use the tetrad language, where the spin connection is constrained by the vanishing of the curvature tensor and the non-metricity tensor.
+Theses two constrains allows us to choose the so-called Weitzenb\"{o}ck connection: i.e., all the components of the spin connections vanish, so that the tetrad components are the only fundamental variables.
+This is considered as a gauge choice in TEGR and brings no change in physics, since any other choices compatible with the constraint of teleparallelism will lead to a same action up to a surface term.
+However, in modified TEGR such as $f(T)$ theory\footnote{See Ref. \cite{Cai:2015emx} for a review}, the well-known `good and bad tetrads' problem \cite{Tamanini:2012h good and bad,Ferraro:2011us} appears, and the theory will violate the local Lorentz invariance if we still choose the Weitzenb\"{o}ck connections and only consider the tetrad as basic variable.
+This means any two tetrads that differ by a local Lorentz transformation are not physically equivalent and some of tetrads will not satisfy the equations of motion.
+Then we can see that if we use Weitzenb\"{o}ck connection in those theories, how to choose suitable `good tetrads' becomes a question.
+There are some works have tried to solve this problem \cite{Tamanini:2012h good and bad,Ferraro:2011us}, but the processes are complicated and not universal.
+Hence, in some recent works the authors began to abandon the Weitzenb\"{o}ck connection, and solved modified TEGR theory in a covariant way \cite{Krssak:2015oua,Krssak:2018ywd,Hohmann:2018rwf,Hohmann:2019fvf,Hohmann:2020zre,Hohmann:2019nat} in which both tetrad and spin connection are treated as fundamental variables under the teleparallelism constraint.
+Therefore the problem of searching for a `good tetrad' is replaced by looking for a suitable connection for any given tetrad to satisfy the equations of motion.
 This is relatively easier than the `good and bad tetrads' problem.